-- a) To apply for an award of RPCL credit (Credit Transfer), please contact the Credit Transfer Centre.
+- To apply for an award of RPCL credit (Credit Transfer), please contact the Credit Transfer Centre.
 You will be asked to provide independent evidence in support of the application which could include: - Evidence of the award of credit and the date of the award - The identity and nature of the awarding institution and its authority to award credit - The academic level and content of the previous study.
 This might be in the form of a certificate, academic transcript and/or learning outcomes. - b) To apply for an award of RPEL credit you should follow the instructions provided in the course prospectus. - c) If you are applying for an award of either form of RPL credit to count towards an undergraduate (registered) qualification, you must normally submit an application before you register for the qualification.
-If you are applying for an award of RPL credit to count towards a postgraduate (declared) qualification, you may apply at any time before the qualification is awarded a) You may provide evidence of more than one period of study or experience to support an application for an award of RPL credit.
-There must be no significant overlap in content between the periods of study or experience.
+If you are applying for an award of RPL credit to count towards a postgraduate (declared) qualification, you may apply at any time before the qualification is awarded.

-G3.2 Applying to have more than one period of previous study or experience assessed a) If at the time of your application there is an RPL fee payable, you must pay the fee to have your application considered.
+G3.2 Applying to have more than one period of previous study or experience assessed a) If, at the time of your application, there is an RPL fee payable, you must pay the fee to have your application considered.
 If you do not pay the fee where it applies, we will not consider your application.